The Founder's Guide to

 What are ARAF's investment criteria?

-ARAF invests in early and early-growth stage agribusinesses that prioritize the needs of smallholder farmers in Africa.
-The fund focuses on businesses that enhance climate resilience and address the challenges posed by climate change.
+ARAF focuses on early and early-growth stage agribusinesses that enhance climate resilience for smallholder farmers in Africa.
+The fund looks for innovative solutions that address the challenges posed by climate change.

 How can I apply or pitch to ARAF?

-Founders can pitch to ARAF by sending an email to info@arafund.com.
-It is advisable to include a detailed business plan and information on how the venture addresses climate resilience for smallholder farmers.
+Founders can pitch their agribusinesses by emailing info@arafund.com.
+It is advisable to include a detailed business plan and information on how the venture addresses climate resilience.

 What makes ARAF different from other funds?